 K. Marx, The Class Struggles in France, 1848 to 1850.
 Marx and Engels, Selected Works, Vol. I, Moscow, 1962, p.
-149 people.
-For it to have a chance of victory it must be able to do at least as much for the peasants mutatis mutandis as the French bourgeoisie did for the French peasants in its revolution.
+149

 Radical social revolution is tied up with certain historical conditions of economic development; the latter are a precondition for it.
-It is therefore only possible where, along-side capitalist production, the industrial proletariat at least occupies a significant position among the mass of the
+It is therefore only possible where, alongside capitalist production, the industrial proletariat at least occupies a significant position among the mass of the people.
+For it to have a chance of victory it must be able to do at least as much for the peasants mutatis mutandis as the French bourgeoisie did for the French peasants in its revolution.